shiyis/data-structures/README.md

-# this repo will host all the practices I have accomplished in understanding data structure
+# this repo will host all the practices I have accomplished in understanding data structures and algorithms